LogicMel/LogicMel/README.md

 # Hi there, I'm Melvin - aka [LogicMel][codepen] 👋

-## I'm a Student, Guitarist and Developer!
+## I'm a Student, Guitarist and Web Developer!

 - 🌱 I’m currently learning `HTML` & `CSS`

 - 🥅 2022 Goals: Learn `JavaScript`

-- ❤️ I love to draw, `code` and learn new things
+- ❤️ I love to draw, `code`, 3D modeling and to learn new things